 Below is a worker using a swing on the track to return to the fields.
 I can’t help but picture myself running and jumping on the grocery cart and riding it across the parking lot.
 It looks like the same kind of fun.
 I wanted to ask if he liked it but he had swooshed by the question felt a little silly.

-My group walked out into nearby banana fields and we followed the track until we caught up with some workers harvesting the bananas.
+My group walked out into nearby banana fields.
+We followed the track until we caught up with some workers harvesting the bananas.

 The bananas are covered in a blue perforated plastic to protect them from the sun and from bugs.
 This plastic is collected later in the processing and recycled.
 The workers select a bunch of bananas that are ready and two or three of them work together.
-One uses a machete to place a few hacks into the banana truck, as it begins to fall the other worker places inserts between the banana bunches to protect them then the bunch is cut off and haled to the metal tracks and hung on a chain.
-Some Rainforest Alliance Certification things to notice in the photo below is that they do a ground cover between the banana trees to prevent erosion and they will use the banana plant they cut down for compost.
+One uses a machete to place a few hacks into the banana truck.
+Then as it begins to fall, the other worker places inserts between the banana bunches to protect them.
+Next, the bunch is cut off and hauled to the metal tracks and hung on a chain.
+Some Rainforest Alliance Certification things to notice in the photo below is that they do a ground cover between the banana trees.
+This prevents erosion and they will use the banana plant they cut down for compost.

 In the photo below, Jorge tells us about the machete safety guard that is one tiny part of certification.
 It helps ensure that the worker’s hand does not slide from the handle down to the blade.

 Once there are several bunches of bananas loaded onto the track, a worker will pull them back to the packing plant.

 Next a worker will unwrap the bananas and remove the foam layers from between the bananas.

 Workers then slice the bananas off the bunch as they go by and place them in water trays.
 These wash them as they slide to the other side where they are any bananas with marks are removed an tossed onto a conveyor belt above them.
 The imperfect bananas are sold for making banana chutneys.